Sage Harbor At Baywinde in Webster, NY

 • pro Sage Harbor at Baywinde has horrible communication issues.

-• pro The facility is not premier, with high staff turnover, theft, poor quality and variety of food, minimal housekeeping, and unresponsive management; the emergency alert system is a joke.
+• pro The facility is not premier, with high staff turnover, theft, poor food quality, minimal housekeeping, and unresponsive management.

 Review